The 162nd Edition

 The work of Cody and Chirag features alongside images from 41 international artists.

 Exhibit your work

-Awards include a group exhibition at the Royal Photographic Society, Bristol, a two-week solo show, and a £4000 prize fund to support future projects.
+Awards include a group exhibition at the Royal Photographic Society, Bristol, and a £4000 prize fund to support future projects.

 Exhibition Tour Dates